 - Museum number

-Landscape with Jacob, Rachel and Leah at the well, record of a painting in St Petersburg, Hermitage, No 1234, from the Liber Veritatis; three figures standing by a well, at which sheep are drinking, a group of trees beyond, a bridge below at l, a temple on a hill at r.
-1667 (?)
+Landscape with Jacob, Rachel and Leah at the well, record of a painting in St Petersburg, Hermitage, No 1234, from the Liber Veritatis; three figures standing by a well, at which sheep are drinking, a group of trees beyond, a bridge below at left, a temple on a hill at right.

 Pen and brown ink, with grey wash, heightened with white; on blue paper

 - Production date

 - See 1957,1214.6 for information on the Liber Veritatis.